giacovin/slides/README.md

 # smallblog
-22 lies of undefined issues
+22 lines of undefined issues